rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 ## Methodology : The pipeline includes data preprocessing, training, evaluation, and visualization for efficient subsurface analysis.
 Only the core coding steps are described here, with detailed explanations provided for each.

 ## STEP 1.
 Dataset Description
-Used 241 stimulated Ground Penetrating Radar (GPR) images.

-Captures subsurface reflections with hyperbolic patterns.
+This project utilizes a set of 241 simulated Ground Penetrating Radar (GPR) radargrams provided by the Geospatial Intelligence and Application Laboratory at IIT Tirupati Navavishkar I-Hub Foundation (IITTNiF).
+These simulations were generated using GPRMax, varying key parameters such as pipe material, depth, diameter, orientation, and subsurface composition to mimic diverse underground scenarios.

+Each image captures typical GPR reflections, often showcasing hyperbolic patterns indicative of subsurface utilities.
+As part of the experiment, data augmentation techniques were applied to this limited dataset to effectively expand training data volume and enhance the model's robustness.

-The dataset is not publicly disclosed at this stage.
+#### | Note: The original dataset is currently not publicly available.

+The stimulated Gpr image below:
 <img width="1058" height="610" alt="image" src="https://github.com/user-attachments/assets/db3ad935-8950-40b5-a569-5a60d8150a65" />

 ## STEP 2.
 Preprocessing: Image Cropping